 Around eighty people gathered at The Howling Owl in Adelaide’s East End last night to celebrate the release of the Roadrunner magazine anthology, The Big Beat.
-Deftly marshalled by ABC Radio Adelaide producer Suzy Ramone, a panel of Dr Collette Snowden, singer and songwriter John Schumann and myself was invited to ruminate and reminisce about the South Australian music scene and the impact of Roadrunner magazine in the post-punk period of 1978-1983.
+Deftly marshalled by ABC Radio Adelaide producer Suzy Ramone, a panel of Dr Collette Snowden, singer and songwriter John Schumann and myself was invited to ruminate and reminisce about the South Australian music scene and the impact of Roadrunner in the post-punk period of 1978-1983.
 Following the conversation, Enrico Morena inducted me into the South Australian Music Hall of Fame and John Schumann gave me a medal.
 Gosh.
 Then it was time to sign some books for a gratifyingly long line of book buyers.

 An audio file of the event (thanks Peter Tee) is below.